Plans supporting this feature: Growth Enterprise

 RevOps Manager: Monitor invoice lifecycle to identify billing frictions (e.g., high share of failed or dunning invoices).

-Q: What is the difference between “Cancelled” and “Failed” invoices?
+What is the difference between “Canceled” and “Failed” invoices?